fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

   integers.
 An error is raised if this is not the case, or if the resulting subcomplexes ``X^{(k)}`` are not closed.
-- The function [`lefschetz_filtration`](@ref) is meant to simplify the construction of the input argument `filtration`, especially in the situation that ``X^{(n)}`` is a proper subcomplex of some ambient Lefschetz complex ``X``.
+- The function [`lefschetz_filtration`](@ref) is meant to simplify the construction of the argument `filtration`, especially in the situation that ``X^{(n)}`` is a proper subcomplex of some ambient Lefschetz complex ``X``.
 The function is invoked using the form `lcsub, filtration = lefschetz_filtration(lc, partialfil)`.